WhiteChair/ChurnRate/README.md

 # Advanced Analytics in Business [D0S07a] Assignment
 ## ChurnRate

-The goal is to construct a predictive model to predict whether a customer will churn or not
+The goal is to construct a predictive model to predict whether a customer will churn or not.

+_We are scored on best AUC score._

+## Data
 The data set describes a churn setting for telco customers of a Latin-American telco provider.
 The label ("CHURN") describes a binary target established as follows:

 Customer still at the company by end of December 2013: CHURN = 0